Basics and Rules of Swing Trading

 Swing Trading Tactics

-1. Moving average crossovers;
+1. Moving average crossovers

-2. Head and shoulders patterns;
+2. Head and shoulders patterns

-3. Cup and handle patterns;
+3. Cup and handle patterns

-4. Triangles and flags.
+4. Triangles and flags

 Real-World Example of Swing Trade in Apple

-What Are the “Swings” in Swing Trading?
+Understanding the “Swings” in Swing Trading

-What Are Some Indicators or Tools Used by Swing Traders?
+Indicators and Tools Used by Swing Traders

 • Momentum indicators;